If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Here are some suggestions to help you improve the odds of getting approval for a private business loan:

-Determine your eligibility: Before applying for a private business loan, it is critical to determine if you are eligible.
-Factors such as credit score, income, and collateral will determine eligibility.
+Determine your eligibility: It is critical to determine your eligibility before applying for a private business loan.
+Your credit score, income, and collateral will determine your eligibility.

 Research your options